It is never too early to test a child's hearing. The type of procedure used to test hearing will depend on the age of the child.

 Headphone testing provides the audiologist with information regarding the child's ability to hear with each ear.
-Testing usually begins by finding the softest level at which the child is able to repeat words or point to pictures.
-The child then is taught to respond to the sounds of various pitches by raising his hand or by performing an act such as dropping a block into a container.
-This test is referred to as an audiogram and evaluates the child's ability to hear certain sound frequencies.
+Testing begins by finding the softest level at which the child is able to repeat words or point to pictures.
+The child is asked to respond to sounds of various pitches by raising their hand or by performing an act, such as dropping a block into a container.
+This test, an audiogram, evaluates the child's ability to hear certain sound frequencies.

 Bone Conduction Testing

 Bone conduction testing evaluates the function of the inner ear or nerve portion of the ear.
-A small vibrator is placed behind the child's ear and he is asked to repeat or identify words or respond to sounds of different frequencies.
-The results of this test are compared to results obtained under headphones or through loudspeakers to help the audiologist identify the type of hearing loss.
+A small vibrator is placed behind the child's ear and they are asked to repeat or identify words, or respond to sounds of different frequencies.
+The results are compared to results obtained under headphones or through loudspeakers to help the audiologist identify the type of hearing loss.

 Immittance testing, often referred to as a tympanometry, provides information regarding eardrum mobility and middle ear function.
 A small plastic tip is placed in the child's ear to make an airtight seal.
 Changes in air pressure are made and measures are taken.
-If the child has ear tubes, this test helps determine if the tubes are in place, open, and working properly.
+If the child has ear tubes, this test helps determine if the tubes are in place, open and working properly.
 If the child does not have tubes, this test helps determine if there are any signs of fluid or other problems in the middle ear.
-Reflex action of the ear (acoustic reflexes) also is measured with immittance testing.
+Reflex action of the ear is also measured with immittance testing.